 Optionally, AIoT Authentication Function verifies XRES=RES, then the AIoT device Authentication is successful.

 As an example, the generation of MAC/XMAC and RES/XRES is described as below.
+Function 1 and Function 2 can be for example f1 and f2.